- Research Training

 Students are required to complete a Master's Research Portfolio, which includes submissions to conferences and at least one submittable manuscript.
 When faculty judge that previous thesis work is comparable in scope to this requirement, students may submit that work for their portfolio.

 Clinical skills training begins in the first semester of the first year and usually continues until students take their internship position.
-The Noble H. Kelly Psychological Services Center (PSC), which serves clients from both the community and the University, provides the major portion of practicum experiences.
+The Noble H. Kelley Psychological Services Center (PSC), which serves clients from both the community and the University, provides the major portion of practicum experiences.
 The PSC is organized around research-based training teams focused on specific areas of psychological disorder.
 On these teams, students learn empirically-based approaches to assessment and treatment, and integrate scientific and clinical aspects of training.
-Students receive both group supervision (in teams composed of a supervisor and 6-8 students at different levels of experience) and individual supervision.
+Students receive both group supervision (in teams composed of a supervisor and 5-8 students at different levels of experience) and individual supervision.
 Students acquire assessment and interviewing skills during the first year and typically start seeing psychotherapy clients in the middle of the second year, after observing case management supervision sessions as first year team members.
-11 Credit hours in the Psychological Services Center are required, representing at least 160 hours per year of direct supervised service or related activity.
+At least six credit hours in the Psychological Services Center are required, representing at least 160 hours per year of direct supervised service or related activity.

-Finally, funded part-time training placements in clinical settings provide additional clinical experience for advanced students.
+Finally, training placements in external clinical settings (i.e., practicum sites) provide additional clinical experience for advanced students.

 The Ph.D. curriculum contains 2 basic sets of core courses: department cores and clinical cores.
 The curriculum closely follows guidelines for accreditation established and maintained by the American Psychological Association's Office of Program Consultation and Accreditation.
-Students take a two-course assessment sequence, a two-course intervention sequence, courses in psychopathology, personality, legal and ethical issues, and advanced seminars in diversity and specific clinical topics.
+Students take a two-course assessment sequence, courses in intervention, psychopathology, personality, legal and ethical issues, and an advanced seminar in diversity.

 In addition to the clinical core curriculum, students take basic psychology core courses including a statistics and research methods, behavioral neuroscience, personality, developmental, cognitive, and social psychology.
 Students also complete research hours for master's and dissertation research.
-Three topical seminars are also required.
+A topical seminar is also required.

 - Advanced Social Psychology